mattrunyon/kbeznak-parmatonic-tool/README.md

-# Kbeznak-Paramatonic-Tool
+# Kbeznak-Parmatonic-Tool

-Kbeznak Paramatonic Tool is a tool for a SEO contest from CSCE 670 at Texas A&M Universeity.
+Kbeznak Parmatonic Tool is a tool for a SEO contest from CSCE 670 at Texas A&M University.